When planning your flower bed ideas, the most important step is to be able to visualize what your beds will look like in the future. Patience is key.

 Fruit and vegetables can be grown in amongst ornamentals in garden borders or raised beds.
 Opt for compact varieties, such as blackcurrant, colorful crops, such as the bright scarlet Goji berry, and bold versions of everyday plants, such as the gorgeous ‘All Gold’ raspberry, which has amber-gold fruit.

 Choosing raised beds means you don’t have to step onto the earth to tend your crops, which saves you having to aerate the soil by digging.
-They can be attractive features in their own right, for instance when built out of old railway sleepers or used to edge a patio seating area.
+They can be attractive features in their own right, for instance when built out of old railway sleepers or used as garden edging ideas for a patio seating area.

 4. Opt for traditional rectangular flower beds